deep-privacy/SA-toolkit/README.md

 ## Installation

+### conda
-The best way to install the SA-toolkit is with the `install.sh` script, which setup a miniconda environment, and kaldi.
+The best way to install the SA-toolkit is with the `install.sh` script, which setup a micromamba environment, and kaldi.
 Take a look at the script and adapt it to your cluster configuration, or leave it do it's magic.
+This install is recommended for training ASR models.

 ```sh
 git clone https://github.com/deep-privacy/SA-toolkit
 ./install.sh
 ```

+### pip
 Another way of installing SA-toolkit is with pip3, this will setup everything for inference/testing.
 ```sh
 pip3 install 'git+https://github.com/deep-privacy/SA-toolkit.git@master#egg=satools&subdirectory=satools'